Go to AAD Home

 To learn more about this medication, go to Psoriasis treatment: A retinoid applied to the skin.

-While many medications applied to the skin can treat plaque psoriasis, roflumilast can also effectively treat a type of psoriasis called inverse (aka intertriginous) psoriasis, which affects the body folds.
+Roflumilast cream can also effectively treat a type of psoriasis called inverse (aka intertriginous or flexural) psoriasis, which affects areas of the body where skin touches skin, such as the armpits or groin.

 Tapinarof cream